 Raney House Museum

-Owned by the city of Apalachicola and on the National Register of Historic Homes, provides a glimpse of the life of cotton commission merchant and community leader David Greenway Raney.
-The Apalachicola Area Historical Society has furnished the 1838 home and gives tours to the public from 1 to 4 Tuesday-Friday and 9 to 5 p.m. on Saturdays.
+Owned by the city of Apalachicola and on the National Register of Historic Places, the Raney House provides a glimpse of the life in the 1830s when cotton merchant and community leader David Greenway Raney was a resident.
+The Apalachicola Area Historical Society has furnished the 1838 home and gives tours to the public from 1 to 4 Sunday-Friday and 10am to 5 p.m. on Saturdays.
 Donations or welcome, but not required.
-Historic museum is located on Market Street at the corner of Avenue F (850) 653-1700.
+Located on Market Street at the corner of Avenue F (850) 653-1700.
 Additional information

 St. George Island State Park